Thegoban/Bamboo-Dojo/README.md

-	Unfortunately this is the best I can do with my "expertise" but it´s is enough for my purposes, so I consider this project as "finished".
+	Unfortunately this is the best I can do with my "expertise" but it´s is enough for my purposes, so I consider this project as "finished", only changes will be made if it performs very bad in Linux (last changes not tested).
 	If you improved it´s behabour, please let me Know.
 	The spirit of this theme is mainly to mantain lines as thiner as possible and civilized small hoshi dots (as round as possible) that stayed quiet in their place when resizing to any size.